myyc/vyy/README.md

 you only need vanilla ostree.
 You don't even need it if you want to update from your own ostree repo.

-The other two packages are more of a personal convenience.
-They're the Mullvad CLI and `ibus-m17n` which is required for certain input methods.
+The other packages are more of a personal convenience.
+They're the Mullvad CLI, `ibus-m17n` which is required for certain input methods, and `raw-thumbnailer`.

 Why not NixOS at this point?
 ----------------------------